-Lindsey started helping others when she was an undergraduate at the University of Houston.
+Lindsey started helping others while she was an undergraduate at the University of Houston.
 During this time, she worked with underprivileged inner-city youth.
 When she graduated with a Bachelor of Science in 2006, she continued serving her community by taking a job as a probation officer at the Harris County Juvenile Probation Department.
-Lindsey’s ability to help others compassionately eventually set her apart from her peers, so she earned a promotion to the Intensive Supervision Unit.
+Lindsey's ability to help others compassionately eventually set her apart from her peers, so she earned a promotion to the Intensive Supervision Unit.
 Eventually, Lindsey felt driven to serve her community further and enrolled at the South Texas College of Law.

 After being admitted to the Texas Bar in early 2018, Lindsey joined Arnold & Itkin as an attorney.
 Here, she is on a mission to ensure that every client is treated fairly, regardless of a client's background, education, or socioeconomic status.

 - University of Houston, B.S.

 - South Texas College of Law, J.D.